ingo/ingo.github.io/_recipes/40_minute_hamburger_buns.md

 title: 40-Minute Hamburger Buns
 ---

+The buns can also be enjoyed plain with a meal or spread with butter.
 The dough only needs to rise once, keeping the active time short.
 Letting the shaped buns proof uncovered helps give them a nice crust.
 The all-purpose flour lends tenderness while the bread flour develops gluten for a chewy yet soft texture.
 The simple combination of flours makes these easy to throw together.
 Let them proof after shaping to get